Vanessa C. Tyson: Career

 Tyson was an assistant professor at Dickinson College in the Department of Political Science for about eight years, where she taught courses in American government, political representation, and marginalization of groups though racism, sexism, and homophobia.
 She left the institution in June 2015 and is currently an associate professor of politics at Scripps College.
 During the 2018-19 academic year, Tyson was a fellow at Stanford University Center for Advanced Study in the Behavioral Sciences.

 In 2019, Tyson, a Democrat, announced her candidacy for the California State Assembly's 57th District.
 The 57th District includes Tyson's hometown of Whittier, California as well as Norwalk, Hacienda Heights, and La Puente.
 The incumbent, Ian Calderon, announced in November that he would not be seeking reelection.
 In her announcement, she stated that she would be focusing on environmental protection, affordable housing, poverty reduction, access to education, and advocacy for women's rights and sexual violence prevention.
-Five other Democrats and one Republican have also filed papers to replace Calderon, including Whittier City Councilmembers Josue Alvarado and Henry Bouchot.
+Five other Democrats and one Republican also filed papers to replace Calderon, including Whittier City Councilmembers Josue Alvarado and Henry Bouchot.